Typology: Pavilion

 People Behind: Architect / Creative Direction - Alina Alimzhanova

-To plan the exhibition of Cross Cultural Chairs, we built a digital mock‑up of YURTA—a demountable pavilion sized to cradle the project’s five hybrid saddles.
-Raised lightly off the ground, YURTA flips the logic of the Kazakh nomadic dwelling inside‑out: a modular wooden frame smooths the yurt’s circular geometry, then disappears beneath a breathable PVC‑coated mesh membrane that filters dust and light.
-The skin reads as one continuous field, yet each panel is a repeatable module — easy to pack flat, ship, and rebuild wherever the conversation moves.
-By inverting the traditional felt interior to the outside, the pavilion foregrounds structure, turning construction itself into display.
-All elements slot together without heavy hardware, underscoring the nomad’s imperative: stay light, stay mobile.
+The membrane reads as a continuous skin, yet each panel is a repeatable module—easy to pack flat, ship, and rebuild wherever the conversation moves.
+By inverting the traditional felt interior to the outside, the pavilion foregrounds its construction, transforming structure into display.
+All elements slot together without heavy hardware, true to the nomad’s imperative: stay light, stay mobile.

 YURTA — Exhibition Pavilion